melanorian/Set_up_workspace/README.md

 - an SSH key should look like this: id_ed25519  id_ed25519.pub - the .pub is your public key, the other file is your private key
 - if you already have an SSH key, skip the following step of generating an SSH key

-   b) Generate an SSH key
+####   b) Generate an SSH key
 - find detailed instructions at: https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#generating-a-new-ssh-key
 - navigate to the /.ssh directory
 - type
    `ssh-keygen -t ed25519-sk -C "your_email@example.com"`
   to generate an SSH key using the Ed25519 algorithm.
 Note: not all algorithms are supported by GitHub.
+- You'll be prompted to answer a number of questions e.g. change the name of the key, add a pass phrase/ pass word: skip those fields by pressing ENTER
 - you should now see the key in your ./.ssh directory listed at id_ed25519  and id_ed25519.pub

-   c) Add your public key on GitHub for a smooth authentication
+ ####  c) Add your public key on GitHub for a smooth authentication
 - follow instructions at https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account#adding-a-new-ssh-key-to-your-account
 - copy your public SSH key:
     `cat ~/.ssh/id_ed25519.pub`